groggero95/tsca/REPORT.md

 $ ./timing 100000 -m
 ```

 As for the zybo case, the time taken by this operation strongly depends on the width of the key chosen and the number of samples required.
 As a reference, on a single core running at 3.1 GHz, the time needed for 10000 measurements on a 128 bit key is around 4 minutes.
-The overhead with respect to the zybo is due to the factor 10 added when we look for the minimum.
+The small overhead with respect to the zybo is due to the factor 10 added when we look for the minimum, even if the PC runs at a much higher frequency.

 As before, visualize the results:
 ```bash